2024: What Works Better- Live Auction, Silent Auction or Raffle?

 Typical pricing for raffle tickets is $1, $5, or $10.
 Sometimes organizers like to offer discounts like $5/ticket or 5 for $20 to encourage guests to make a larger purchase.
-What is important, is that organizers consider the total cost of the prize, the cost of the physical tickets and any marketing costs incurred while advertising the raffle.
-Then, a reasonable estimate needs to be made as to how many raffle tickets are likely to sell.
+Consider the total cost of the prize, the cost of the physical tickets and any marketing costs incurred while advertising the raffle.
+Then, estimate how many raffle tickets are likely to sell.
 It is unlikely that a room of 100 people will purchase 10,000 raffle tickets.
-Obviously, the number of tickets per person can vary quite a bit, but here are some numbers we’ve seen at our events.
-When tickets are priced at $1 each, people will often buy 2-5 tickets.
+Obviously, the number of tickets per person can vary quite a bit.
+Here are some numbers we’ve seen at our events.
+At $1 each, people tend to purchase 2-5 tickets.
 When tickets are more like $5 or $10 each, many people will only buy 1 or 2 tickets.
 Using pricing strategies like volume discounts or bundling can help to increase that.
 Here is a Raffle Ticket Pricing Calculator that may be helpful to determine the right price for your raffle tickets.

 The Best Bet is a Combination